radhikamagaji/Analysis-of-Gender-Inequality-Factors-using-Python/README.md

 * Skills used:
   Python libraries: Altair for visualization, Pandas for data cleaning, Geopandas for map based analysis and Matplotlib.

-### Note: The project contains interactive plots created using Altair(python lib for visualization) that cannot be rendered in GiHub.
+### Note: The project contains interactive plots created using Altair(python lib for visualization) that cannot be rendered in GitHub.
 Screenshots of those visuals are added to this repository.
 ![GI1](https://github.com/radhikamagaji/Analysis-of-Gender-Inequality-Factors-using-Python/assets/14107116/0cea1440-b13c-4b08-95f8-6e3fa31e0944)